ThePrimeagen/harpoon/README.md

 :lua require("harpoon.ui").nav_next()                   -- navigates to next mark :lua require("harpoon.ui").nav_prev()                   -- navigates to previous mark
 ```
+from the quickmenu, open a file in:
+a vertical split with control+v,
+a horizontal split with control+x,
+a new tab with control+t

 ### Terminal Navigation
 this works like file navigation except that if there is no terminal at the specified index